infratographer/identity-api/README.md

 ### Exchanging tokens

-To perform a token exchange, grab a JWT from somewhere and add its issuer and JWKS URI to the `oauth.subjectTokenIssuers` section of your config file.
+To perform a token exchange, seed your database with a trusted issuer.
 Then, try running the following:

 ```
 $ read -s -p 'Enter your token: ' AUTH_TOKEN && echo